25th Anniversary Celebration

 Accomplishments

-For 25 years, Rancho Cielo has been the leading force in the Salinas Valley and Monterey County, working to change and improve the lives of undeserved and under-promised youth in Monterey County.
-Through creative partnerships with local organizations, our students receive on-site counseling, enrichment and social services and connect to a community striving for social vibrancy.
+For 25 years, Rancho Cielo has been the leading force in the Salinas Valley and Monterey County, working to change and improve the lives of underserved and under-promised youth in Monterey County.
+Through creative partnerships with local organizations, our students receive on-site counseling, enrichment and social services and connect with a community striving for social vibrancy.

 2000